pytorch/data/README.md

 [**What are DataPipes?**](#what-are-datapipes) | [**Prototype Usage and Feedback**](#prototype-usage-and-feedback) |
 [**Contributing**](#contributing) | [**Future Plans**](#future-plans)

-**This library is currently in the Beta phase and currently does not have a stable release.
+**This library is currently in the Beta stage and currently does not have a stable release.
 The API may change based on user feedback or performance.
 We are committed to bring this library to stable release, but future changes may not be completely backward compatible.
-If you install from source or use the nightly version of this library, use it with the PyTorch nightly binaries.
+If you install from source or use the nightly version of this library, use it along with the PyTorch nightly binaries.
 If you have suggestions on the API or use cases you'd like to be covered, please open a GitHub issue.
 We'd love to hear thoughts and feedback.**

 `torchdata` is a library of common modular data loading primitives for easily constructing flexible and performant data pipelines.

 It aims to provide composable Iterable-style and Map-style building blocks called [`DataPipes`](#what-are-datapipes) that work well out of the box with the PyTorch's `DataLoader`.
-It contains functionality to reproduce several datasets in TorchVision and TorchText, namely including loading, parsing, caching, and several other utilities (e.g. hash checking).
+It contains functionality to reproduce many different datasets in TorchVision and TorchText, namely including loading, parsing, caching, and several other utilities (e.g. hash checking).
 We will continue to expand and harden this set of API based on user feedback.

 To understand the basic structure of `DataPipes`, please see [What are DataPipes?](#what-are-datapipes) below, and to see how `DataPipes` can be practically composed into datasets, please see our [`examples/`](examples/) directory.